Categories: Announcements, EventsPublished On: February 11th, 20261693 words51.3 min read

 As you can imagine it was quite a late and intense night for all involved!

-It was soon decided that the Seder Meal would stay at OLOL and we would honor one parish each year by seating them at the head table, and giving them visible jobs.
-A First Communion student and his or her parents are at the head table as well as a council member and spouse, a long-standing member of the parish to be honored, and finally, Father, who leads the ceremony.
+It was soon decided that the Seder Meal would stay at OLOL and we would honor one parish each year by seating them at the head table and giving them visible jobs.
+A First Communion student and his or her parents are at the head table as well as a council member and spouse, a long-standing member of the parish to be honored, and finally, the Father, who leads the ceremony.
 This is seven people seated at the head table and number eight is set and left empty for Elijah.

 We also began sharing the work.
 Holy Trinity makes the Unleavened Bread each year.
 St. John’s makes the soup.
 OLOL makes the Matzo balls for the soup.
 Chris Knight from St. Joseph worked with Rita Nelson to cook the Lamb.

 In 2019 the programs were again reworked.
-Chuck, Cathy Solum and their son Isaac created color-coded booklets for our guests to follow.
+Chuck, Cathy Solum, and their son Isaac created color-coded booklets for our guests to follow.

 All are invited to come and help on Seder night, but remember everyone must be seated during the ceremony.

 It’s a unique opportunity to help put on this amazing commemoration of the Passover meal and enjoy dinner with many fellow parishioners.
 You could work in the kitchen getting the chicken, potatoes, and vegetables ready, there are always dishes to do.
-We also need 5 or 6 people at the serving line, several waiters to put necessary things on the tables, and to clear used dishes, and of course there is clean up!
+We also need 5 or 6 people at the serving line, several waiters to put necessary things on the tables, and to clear used dishes, and of course, there is clean up!
 You’ll be surprised to see many of our guests start clearing tables, it’s a sight to see how all this gets cleaned up and put away quickly and safely!
 We call it “ Restoring Order!”

 Please come and join us!